Enjoyable watercolor painting ideas

 My pretty garden rose with rain drops

-As soon as get the second dose of vaccine and 2 weeks pass, I could restart the live art classes.
-However, for materials and demo paintings, I will create more garden paintings.
+As soon as I got the second dose of vaccine and 2 weeks passed, I could restart the live art classes.
+We will create more garden paintings.
 Subjects are right here, and they are all kinds of!
 Summer days are long, but, nevertheless, they simply disappear.
 I can say my garden provides me with everything: models for my art, opportunity to recharge, colorful dreams and it also is a rewarding experience for my soul.
 Small place with everything which my universe consists of.

 Watercolor, garden rose